pwr-Solaar/Solaar/docs/devices/00README.txt

-Newer versions of Solaar add support for more settings so it is useful to provide updated versions of these files if there is information from the current version of `solaar show` that is not in the existing file.
+Newer versions of Solaar add support for more settings so it is useful to provide updated versions of these files if there is information from the current version of `solaar show NAME` that is not in the existing file.